Portugal Country Summary

 Bribery & Corruption

-Portugal has made progress in combating corruption, with a January 2024 report indicating that only three out of fifteen anti-corruption recommendations from GRECO were satisfactorily implemented by the end of 2023.
-While U.S. firms do not see corruption as a significant barrier to investment, the country has enacted several laws to enhance transparency and accountability, including a national anti-corruption strategy approved in December 2021.
-However, corruption remains a concern, particularly at the municipal level, despite existing legal frameworks and the establishment of independent bodies to address these issues.
+Portugal has made legislative progress in combating corruption, with a January 2024 report indicating that only three out of fifteen anti-corruption recommendations from GRECO were satisfactorily implemented by the end of 2023.
+While U.S. firms do not view corruption as a significant barrier to investment, issues persist, particularly at the municipal level, where corruption is most prevalent in urban planning and public procurement.
+The government has established various laws and independent bodies to enhance transparency and accountability, yet recurring scandals suggest that existing safeguards may not be fully effective.

 Economy

-Portugal's economy experienced a robust GDP growth of 6.7% in 2022, followed by a growth rate of 2.3% in 2023, largely driven by the tourism and real estate sectors.
-The labor market remains resilient with an unemployment rate of 6.5% in 2023, while inflation is projected to decrease to 2.9% in 2024.
-The government is committed to reducing fiscal debt, achieving a sovereign debt level of 99% of GDP in 2023.
+Portugal's economy experienced a robust growth rate of 2.3% in 2023, following a remarkable 6.7% growth in 2022, primarily driven by the tourism and real estate sectors.
+The labor market remains resilient with an unemployment rate of 6.5%, while inflation is projected to decrease to 2.9% in 2024.
+Despite these positive indicators, the country faces challenges such as rising housing costs and a significant emigration rate of highly qualified workers.

-Portugal maintains an open-door policy towards foreign direct investment (FDI), requiring prior approval only for sensitive sectors related to national security.
-The government promotes trade and investment through the Portuguese Agency for Foreign Investment and Commerce (AICEP), which facilitates foreign investments and provides support for projects exceeding certain financial thresholds.
-In 2023, U.S. FDI inflows to Portugal quadrupled to €2.1 billion, highlighting the country's attractiveness for foreign investors, particularly in technology and renewable energy sectors.
+Portugal maintains an open-door policy towards foreign direct investment (FDI), with no legal restrictions on foreign investment except in sensitive sectors.
+The government actively promotes FDI through the Portuguese Agency for Foreign Investment and Commerce (AICEP), which provides support and incentives tailored to investors' needs.
+In 2023, U.S. FDI inflows to Portugal quadrupled to €2.1 billion, highlighting the country's attractiveness for foreign investors.

 Buy Full Portugal Report